everlasterVR/PluginTemplate/README.md

     VaM/Custom/Scripts/CreatorName

-Copy the `NewPlugin` dir as well as the scripts `setup.sh` and `package.sh` from this repository under your creator name's dir.
+Copy and paste the `NewPlugin` dir as well as the scripts `setup.sh` and `package.sh` from this repository under your creator name's dir.

 Rename the `NewPlugin` dir to how you want your plugin to be named.
 Let's call it `MyPlugin` from now on.

 Run the setup script from Ubuntu/WSL terminal.
 It substitutes your creator name and plugin name in the project files.
+It also puts your creator name (the name of the plugin's parent directory) into the LICENSE file - feel free to replace that if for some reason you don't want to release the source code under the MIT license.

     cd <path to VaM>/Custom/Scripts/CreatorName
     ./setup.sh MyPlugin

 The `<path to VaM>` is most likely something like `/mnt/<drive letter>/VaM`.

 Finally, open the .csproj file in **Visual Studio** - and you're good to go.
+When you have created something worth developing further and perhaps releasing, initialize a git repo in the plugin dir (and host it in GitHub).

 ## Multiple plugins setup